Jena: 20th century

 During the Nazi period, conflicts deepened in Jena between the influential left-wing milieus (communists and social democrats) and the right-wing Nazi milieus.
 On the one hand, the university suffered from new restrictions against its independence, but on the other hand, it consolidated the Nazi ideology, for example with a professorship of social anthropology (which sought to scientifically legitimize the racial policy of Nazi Germany).
-Kristallnacht in 1938 led to more discrimination against Jews in Jena, many of whom either emigrated or were arrested and murdered by the German government.
+The November pogrom in 1938 led to more discrimination against Jews in Jena, many of whom either emigrated or were arrested and murdered by the German government.
 This weakened the academic milieu, because many academics were Jews (especially in medicine).
 During World War II, the Germans operated two subcamps of the Buchenwald concentration camp in the city, and a subcamp of the prison in Sieradz in German-occupied Poland.

 In 1945, toward the end of World War II, Jena was repeatedly targeted by Allied bombing raids.
-709 people were killed, 2,000 injured, and most of the medieval town centre was destroyed, but in parts restored after the end of the war.
+709 people were killed, 2,000 injured, and most of the medieval town centre was destroyed; later parts restored after the end of the war.
 No other Thuringian city suffered worse damage, except Nordhausen, whose destruction was utter.
-Today most of the city consists of buildings from before World War II.
+Today, much of the city consists of buildings from before World War II.
 Jena was occupied by American troops on 13 April 1945 and was left to the Red Army on 1 July 1945.

 Jena fell within the Soviet zone of occupation in post-World War II Germany.
 In 1949, it became part of the new German Democratic Republic (GDR).
 The Soviets dismantled great parts of the Zeiss and Schott factories and took them to the Soviet Union.
 On the other hand, the GDR government founded a new pharmaceutical factory in 1950, Jenapharm, which is part of Bayer today.
 In 1953, Jena was a centre of the East German Uprising against GDR policy.
 The protests with 30,000 participants drew fire from Soviet tanks.